open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 Another think you'll note is that each Span of this example Trace looks like a structured log.
 That's because it kind of is!
-One way to think of Traces is that they're a collection of structured logs with context, correlation, heirarchy, and more baked in.
+One way to think of Traces is that they're a collection of structured logs with context, correlation, hierarchy, and more baked in.
 However, these "structured logs" can come from different processes, services, VMs, data centers, and so on.
 This is what allows tracing to represent an end-to-end view of any system.